 - A minimum of 118 credit hours undergraduate-level coursework and 34 credit hours of graduate-level coursework.
-Transfer credit from regionally accredited colleges or universities may not exceed 12 credit hours and must be 3.0 or better. - A minimum grade point average in the program of 3.0 on a scale of 4.0.
-Specifically, a grade of C or better is required in each undergraduate education course and a grade of B- or better is required in each graduate course, or the course must be repeated. - 3.
-Passing grades on the relevant NY State certification exams (currently listed as Educating All Students Test, the Multi-Subject: teachers of Childhood Content Specialty Test and the Students with Disabilities Content Specialty Test). - Satisfactory completion of a written comprehensive exam with the faculty of the Nyack College Graduate Education Department. - Satisfactory demonstration of teaching competencies through the construction of a clinically-based project. - 6.
+Transfer credit from regionally accredited colleges or universities may not exceed 12 credit hours and must be 3.0 or better. - 2.
+A minimum grade point average in the program of 3.0 on a scale of 4.0.
+Specifically, a grade of C or better is required in each undergraduate education course and a grade of B- or better is required in each graduate course, or the course must be repeated. - each graduate course, or the course must be repeated.

+3. Passing grades on the relevant NY State certification exams (currently listed as Educating All Students Test, the Multi-Subject: teachers of Childhood Content Specialty Test and the Students with Disabilities Content Specialty Test). - 4.
+Satisfactory completion of a written comprehensive exam with the faculty of the Nyack College Graduate Education Department. - Satisfactory demonstration of teaching competencies through the construction of a clinically-based project. - 6.
 Satisfactory completion of Student Teaching and Seminar.